DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 With the consideration that our work revolves around optimizing Toeplitz extraction in order to quickly process random bits into a random number, we will take an iterative approach.
-For our initial tests, we will use a pre-defined stream of raw bits which is loaded into memory on the microcontroller, and run several different implementations of Toeplitz extraction to produce numbers.
+For our tests, we will use a pre-defined stream of raw bits which is loaded into memory on the microcontroller, and run several different implementations of Toeplitz extraction to produce numbers.
 As we always use a pre-defined bitstream, the result will at this stage be deterministic, giving us a clear indication whether the algorithm works as intended.